mmozuras/mmozuras.github.com/post/_posts/2021-04-05-decision-making-and-organizational-structure.md

 As I mentioned a couple of times in this post, there is no perfect organizational structure.
 Apple and Amazon structure their teams in entirely different ways, yet both companies are very successful.
 Both of these companies found what worked best for their businesses.

 Each team and organization needs to figure out the proper structure for them.
 Finding the right structure is critical if you want to build a well-functioning organization.
-In addition to other concerns, that means balancing the fundamental trade-off of decision-making speed and cohesion.
+In addition to other concerns, that means deciding which parts of the organization need to have strong cohesion and then balancing the fundamental trade-off of decision-making speed and cohesion.
 I hope this insight on the fundamental trade-off helps you as it does help me.